 Some commonly accepted exit strategies include:

-- Using your superannuation to make a lump sum payment after you retire.
+- Using your KiwiSaver to make a lump sum payment after you retire

 The best exit strategies take into account your age, financial position, income level and retirement plans.
 They are intended to show that you can repay the debt.
 If there’s any doubt, then you may be declined.